-The subscription economy refers to the general trend of companies shifting to a subscription business model.
-The subscription model involves selling recurring subscriptions to consumers in exchange for access to a product or service.
-This is opposed to the traditional business model, which was built around one-time transactions and products.
+The subscription economy refers to the general trend of companies shifting from the traditional pay-per-product model to a subscription business model.
+The subscription model involves selling recurring subscriptions to consumers in exchange for access to a product or service over time.

-The modern subscription economy is different than the software industry of old
+The new subscription economy is different from the old software industry

 In many industries, the prevalent thinking is that companies should focus on delivering a specific product or solution as many times as possible to as many people as possible.

-Today, it’s not about your product or your code anymore, it’s about how individual people get value out of it.
+Today, it’s not about your product or your code anymore, it’s about how individual people get value out of subscribing to your product..

 “Moving to a mode where the subscriber is at the center requires a lot of changes within your organization.
 It requires a lot of changes in your channel.
 Requires changes in your innovation department.
 Changes in marketing.
 Changes how you sell.
 Changes in how you represent the value that it is that you provide out to the world.”